On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Model Predictive Control design for models learned by RNN

 The design of an MPC law guaranteeing nominal stability relies on the so-called Certainty Equivalence Principle (CEP).
 According to this principle, which is standardly evoked by indirect design approaches, the model and the plant are assumed to match, and any plant-model mismatch is assumed to be associated to a mismatch between the plant's and model's initial states.
 Under this principle, an MPC law is designed for the available model, for which well established algorithms guaranteeing recursive feasibility and closed-loop stability exist, see e.g. \cite{rawlings2017model}.
 Typically, the resulting output feedback controller, depicted in Figure \ref{fig:mpc_architecture}, is made by an observer, which estimates the state $x_k$ of model \eqref{eq:rnn:general} from output measurements, and a {finite-horizon control} optimization problem which relies on such state estimation.
 An exception to this is represented by NNARX models, which do not require state observers, as their state vector solely consists of known past input and output data.

 Let us assume, for the sake of generality, that a state observer is required by the controller.
 In this context, the stability properties of the RNN model are beneficial.
-In particular, the $\delta$ISS has been shown to entail the possibility to easily design state observers with estimation convergence guarantees, see e.g. \cite{terzi2021learning, bonassi2021nonlinear, armenio2019model}, where Luenberger-type observers have been proposed for LSTM, GRU, and ESN.
+In particular, the $\delta$ISS has been shown to entail the possibility to easily design state observers with estimation convergence guarantees, see e.g. \cite{terzi2021learning, bonassi2021nonlinear, armenio2019model, alhajeri2021machine}, where Luenberger-type observers have been proposed for the main RNN architectures.
 These observers generally take the following form

-where $\tilde{\Phi} = \{ \Phi, \Phi_o \}$ is the set of parameters, including the weights of the trained RNN model and the gains of the observer, denoted by $\Phi_o$.
+where $\tilde{\Phi} = \{ \Phi^\star, \Phi_o \}$ is the set of parameters, including the weights of the trained RNN model, $\Phi^\star$, and the gains of the observer, $\Phi_o$.
 For suitable observer structures $f_o$, conditions on the observer gains $\Phi_o$ have been provided to guarantee that $\hat{x}_k$ converges to $x_k$.
 It is nonetheless worth noticing that, in view of the model's $\delta$ISS, an open-loop observer $\hat{x}_{k+1} = f(\hat{x}_k, u_k;\Phi)$, replicating the model dynamics \eqref{eq:rnn:general}, would enjoy nominal convergence.

-Lastly, state-feedback nonlinear MPC laws with recursive feasibility and closed-loop stability guarantees can be designed exploiting, once again, the model's $\delta$ISS, see \cite{terzi2021learning, armenio2019model}.
+Lastly, state-feedback nonlinear MPC laws with recursive feasibility and closed-loop stability guarantees can be designed exploiting the model's $\delta$ISS, see \cite{terzi2021learning, armenio2019model}.